gift-surg/GIFT-Grab/doc/build.md

 1. Run the install process: `make install`

 Please note that due to differences in dependency licences, some options are mutually exclusive.
-In such a case CMake will give an error and GIFT-Grab will not be built.
+If such options are activated, CMake will give an error and GIFT-Grab will not be built.

 # Reading video files